 #9 Rhythm Only

 Clap the rhythm to a song and have the student identify the song by rhythm only.
-For my preschool students I play two songs on the piano, I then clap the rhythm to one of them for the student to identify.
+For my preschool students, I play two songs on the piano, and I then clap the rhythm to one of them for the students to identify.

 I like to start by playing an ostinato pattern and have the student improvise with me.
 We usually start with the black keys.
 When improvising on the white keys I suggest notes for the student to play.
 For example; I will say. “for this song you will use the notes CD and E”.

 I use these activities when I see my preschool piano students becoming restless or bored.
 It helps to make piano lessons interesting and fun.